-Cornell University graduate students in the humanities who are working on topics related to the 2018-2019 focal theme, AUTHORITY, are invited to apply.
-Applicants must have completed the A exam and all requirements for the degree other than the dissertation before the application deadline on November 1, 2017.
-Awards will be restricted to students entering their 4th, 5th or 6th year of study at the time the Fellowship begins.
+Cornell University graduate students in humanities departments/programs in the College of Arts & Sciences who are working on topics related to the 2024-25 theme of Silence are invited to apply.
+Applicants must have completed the A exam and all requirements for the degree other than the dissertation before the application deadline of October 31, 2023.
+Awards will be restricted to students entering their 4th, 5th or 6th year of study at the time the fellowship begins.

-1. A cover page with:
+- A cover page with:

-Full name and net ID
+- Full name and net ID

-Proposed project title
+- Proposed project title

-Recommenders’ names and emails
+- Recommenders’ names and emails

-2. A curriculum vitae.
+- A curriculum vitae

-3. A one-page dissertation abstract (up to 300 words)
+- A one-page dissertation abstract (up to 300 words)